Comparing the latent features of universal machine-learning interatomic potentials: Comparing model variants

 \subsubsection{PET-OMAT}

-We compare the PET-OMAT checkpoints \cite{Bigi2025prep} of different sizes, as they can be used as a pre-training base for fine-tuning.
-The model sizes depend on the number of GNN layers ($N_{\text{gnn}}$), the number of transformer layers ($N_{\text{tl}}$), the neural network width ($d_{\text{pet}}$), and the cutoff radius ($r_{\text{cut}}$) (Table S3).
+In addition to MACE variants, we also compare the PET-OMAT checkpoints \cite{uPET} of different sizes.
+The model sizes depend on the combination of the number of GNN layers ($N_{\text{gnn}}$), the number of transformer layers ($N_{\text{tl}}$), the neural network width ($d_{\text{pet}}$), and the cutoff radius ($r_{\text{cut}}$) (see Table~\ref{tab:pet-omat}).

-From the error heat maps (Fig. \ref{fig:pet-omat}), the models share a common backbone in the latent space: smaller models (XS, S) can capture the main latent feature manifold of larger models (M, L) with reasonable accuracy.
+From the error heat maps (see Fig.~\ref{fig:pet-omat}), the models seem to share a common backbone in the latent space: smaller models (XS, S) can capture the main latent feature manifold of larger models (M, L) with reasonable accuracy.
 Local reconstruction errors are higher and have stronger asymmetry, which indicates that local feature neighborhoods are progressively better reconstructed as the model size increases.
-Notably, the M model provides a favorable tradeoff, achieving low errors when reconstructing the L model, and can thus serve as an effective pre-training base for fine-tuning while remaining computationally efficient.
+We argue that the M model provides a favorable tradeoff, achieving low errors when reconstructing the L model, and can thus serve as an effective pre-training base for fine-tuning while remaining computationally efficient.

-\subsection{Single vs. Multi-head architecture of the same model}
+\subsection{Single vs.~multi-head architecture of the same model}

-We next compare latent spaces between the single-head MACE-OMAT-0, original MACE architecture \cite{MACE} fully trained on OMat24 \cite{omat24} (MACE-OMAT-0) against the corresponding OMat-specific readout head of the multi-head MACE-MH-1 model \cite{mace_multihead}.
-The multi-head variant is the original architecture enhanced with nonlinear interaction blocks and trained with multi-head replay fine-tuning, where task-specific readout heads are attached to a shared backbone and simultaneously trained on new data plus a replay buffer sampled from the original foundational training data, to prevent catastrophic forgetting of the pre-trained representations.
+We next compare the latent spaces of the single-head MACE-OMAT-0, the MACE architecture \cite{MACE} fully trained on OMat24 \cite{omat24} (MACE-OMAT-0), against the corresponding OMat24-specific readout head of the multi-head MACE-MH-1 model \cite{mace_multihead}.
+The multi-head variant is the MACE architecture enhanced with nonlinear interaction blocks and trained with multi-head replay fine-tuning, where task-specific readout heads are attached to a shared backbone and simultaneously trained on new data plus a replay buffer sampled from the original foundational training data to prevent catastrophic forgetting.
 As shown in Table \ref{tab:variants-mace-architectures}, reconstruction is nearly symmetric with moderate GFRE but very low LFRE.
-This suggests that the multi-head design preserves core representational fidelity while improving the global readout, as intended by the multi-head replay fine-tuning.
-The latent feature space remains essentially unchanged, while the readout becomes more expressive.
-These results also could validate that models trained with the new multi-head protocol are highly backward-compatible in representation space with earlier single-head MACE checkpoints.
+This hints that the multi-head design preserves the local representational fidelity while enhancing the global readout.
+In other words, the latent feature space remains essentially unchanged locally, but globally, the newly devised training strategy allows the multi-head model to alter the manifold.